 When Interior Crack Repair is Preferred

-- Patching from the inside enables you to inject a polymer into the foundation wall fissure, which would fill the gaps all the way through.
-External restoration would only repair from the outside.
+- Repairing from the inside allows for the injection of a polymer into the foundation wall fissure, filling the gaps entirely.
+In contrast, external repairs only address the problem from the outside.

-- Restoring from the inside is not as cumbersome as exterior repairs requiring you to remove and replace the soil and take care of external drainage systems, decks, fences, landscaping, and utility lines.
-There is also a greater chance of damaging tiles, utility lines, and root systems.
+- Interior repairs avoid the hassles associated with exterior restorations, like removing soil or dealing with external drainage systems, decks, fences, landscaping, and utility lines.
+Such outside repairs also carry a higher risk of damaging tiles, utility lines, and root systems.